PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 1. Text Speed: Fast
 2. Give Nicknames: Off
-3. In-game Auto Save: Off, if you want the program to reset the game to save sandwich ingredients.
+3. The program offers an [Auto-Saving option](#auto-saving) to allow error recovery and egg unhatching.
+Obviously, the game's built-in Auto Save feature will mess up with the program's Auto-Saving option.
+You need to turn in-game Auto Save off unless you set the program's Auto-Saving option to be **No auto-saving**.

 ### Box Setup